raysan5/rres/README.md

 Base `rres` library is in charge of reading `rres` files resource chunks into a generic resource structure, returned to the user.
 User exposed resource structure `rresResourceChunk`follows `rres` specs structure (`rresResourceChunkInfo` + `rresResourceChunkData`).
 The following structures are provided:

  - `rresResourceChunk` contains a single chunk with user-required info and data: `rresResourceChunkInfo` + `rresResourceChunkData`
- - `rresresourceChunkInfo` contains the information about the laoded resource chunk
+ - `rresresourceChunkInfo` contains the information about the loaded resource chunk
  - `rresResourceChunkData` contains the actual data for the resource: the requried properties and the raw data.
 It's important to note that in the case data was compressed/encrypted, it's up to the user-library (`rres-raylib.h`) to process that data; in those cases `chunk.data.raw` contains the compressed/encrypted data and `chunk.data.propCount = 0` and `chunk.data.props = NULL`; it's up to the user library to fill properties after decompression/decryption.
  - `rresResourceMulti` contains multiple `rresResourceChunks` for a processed input file